-When we went to Florida we stayed in a villa as we knew we didn’t just want to do the Disney parks – we wanted to see more of what Florida had to offer and venture a little further afield as well as having a break from the Disney bubble.
-So, if you’re looking to do the same, here are a few ideas of things to do in Florida as a family during your break:
+When we went to Florida we stayed in a villa as we knew we didn’t just want to do the Walt Disney World parks – we wanted to see more of what Florida had to offer and venture a little further afield as well as having a break from the Disney bubble and Disney World Resort.
+So, if you’re looking to do the same, here are a few ideas of things to do in Orlando with kids and a little further afield too.

 Previously the Coca Cola Orlando Eye, ICON Orlando 360 is very much like the London Eye but with cable car style pods.
 It gives great views of Orlando and the surrounding area and we had fun spotting all the places we had already been to or were yet to visit.
-It’s set in a great complex of shops and restaurants making it a great day out.
+It’s set in a great complex of shops and restaurants making it a great family friendly day out nd a real kids Orlando highlight too.

-Sea Life Orlando is another part of the ICON Orlando 360 complex which you can also get package tickets to.
+The Sea Life Orlando Aquarium is another part of the ICON Orlando 360 complex on International Drive which you can also get package tickets to.
 It’s much like any other sea life centre but it has a completely glass tunnel to walk through – complete with glass floor – and also a small soft play which the children loved burning a little energy off in.

 A trip to Old Town Kissimmee gives you a real taste of Kissimmee from days gone by.
 It feels like stepping into another era and has a great mix of shops and restaurants as well as a beautiful Ferris Wheel which is worth a trip on.
 The ferris wheel is actually part of Fun Spot America, right next door to Old Town, and if you want a full day out you can get day passes for Fun Spot which let you go on the rides as much as you like for a day.
 It’s like a traditional fun fair brought into the modern times and has so many rides that I know children would love.